OKGenTool/okgentool/demo/readme.md

 If IDE was previously opened, you may need to reopen it to reload the indexes, of the generated files.
 If the mutable code could not access the generatede code, and reopening the IDE, does not solves the problem, the IDE needs to be repaired.
 In IntelliJ use this option:  `File -> Repair IDE`

+## 2. Observations
+>[!CAUTION] TODO: review this chapter
-5. Observe the gen package, that contain the code that has been generated.
+1. Observe the gen package, that contain the code that has been generated.
-6. Observe the demo package, that contain the mutable code that has been implemented for the propose of the demo.
+1. Observe the demo package, that contain the mutable code that has been implemented for the propose of the demo.